Weight Loss Surgeon Kogarah

 Want a taste of our seminars?
 Click here for the patient stories and other seminar videos.

 "The Sleeve"- 65-70% weight loss

 Obesity is a chronic and devastating disease that diets alone rarely, if ever, produce any significant results.

 Dr Jorgensen is committed to providing personalised, patient-centric care that enables patients to lose 65-70% of excess body weight on average.

 His all-inclusive service provides all medical, nursing and dietitian consults for two years post-surgery.

-Dr Jorgensen also holds complimentary patient seminars which feature practical patient education topics to help you on your weight loss journey.
+Dr Jorgensen also holds complimentary patient seminars and video support which feature practical patient education topics to help you on your weight loss journey.